2006 Houston Astros season: Performance overview

+However, this represented a sixth consecutive winning campaign for Houston, a club record.
 In continuation of a long era of regular-season success, since the inception of the NL Central division in 1994, Houston had concluded the regular season in either first or second place twelve times in 13 seasons, excluding the 2000 campaign.
 Furthermore, during a span of 17 seasons commencing in 1992, the 2006 campaign represented the fourteenth of 15 having posted a .500 winning percentage or higher.

+Retired right-hander Nolan Ryan was unveiled as the Astros' DHL Hometown Hero on October 1 based on a fan vote available during the summer.
+The award was intended to recognize each MLB team's marquee player throughout all their history, including past and present legends.
+In fact, Ryan received the same award as a Texas Ranger, the only player who represented two teams.
+The Astros' full field of nominees included Biggio and former players first baseman Jeff Bagwell, outfielder Jimmy Wynn, and pitcher Larry Dierker.

+Second baseman Craig Biggio concluded his 19th major league campaign with 2,930 hits.
+Just 70 away from the 3,000 hit club, the small margin implied inevitability of realizing the milestone hit the following season.
+Including hits, Biggio held many career franchise records.
+Biggio was recognized with the second iteration of the Heart & Hustle Award, succeeding David Eckstein, winner of the first.

-Oswalt won the NL earned run average title (2.98 ERA) to succeed Clemens (1.87 ERA in 2005) as the second-consecutive Astro to lead the league.
+Roy Oswalt won the NL earned run average title (2.98 ERA) to succeed Clemens (1.87 ERA in 2005) as the second-consecutive Astro to lead the league.
 The duo also joined Mike Scott (2.22 in 1986) and Nolan Ryan (2.76 in 1987) as Astros pitcher who have led the league in ERA in consecutive seasons.
 The seventh ERA title overall in franchise history, Oswalt was preceded by J. R. Richard (2.71 in 1979), Ryan (twice, first 1.69 in 1981), Scott in 1986, Ryan again in 1987, and Danny Darwin in (2.21 in 1990).
 Oswalt also excelled with control, yielding career-bests in ERA-qualified seasons with an NL-leading 4.37 strikeout-to-walk ratio (K/BB), while surrendering just 1.5 bases on balls per nine innings pitched (BB/9), good for second in the NL.